What made you fall in love with music?

 What genre of music do you listen to the most?

 Country legends with some 90's country thrown in every now and then.
 Nothing better.

 Who’s your favorite artist/band?

 Again, it pains me not to categorize this answer into more than one choice.
 Johnny Cash will always be my #1.
 I knew every word to "A Boy Named Sue" by the time I was five and took flowers to his grave every year on his birthday when I was in college at Belmont (weirdo, I know).
 Although, for a long time the answer was as simple as “Living Merle, Non-Living Johnny”.
-Current favorite recording artist is a tie between David Ramirez and Chris Stapleton.
-Lori McKenna and Tony Lane are my top two favorite songwriters.
+Current favorite recording artist is a tie between David Ramirez, Chris Stapleton, and Cody Johnson.
+I love anything Miranda Lambert touches.
+But I'm from Texas so I can't think of my childhood without thinking of George Strait so he deserves to be mentioned.
+Lori McKenna, Tony Lane, and Dean Dillon are my very favorite songwriters.
 Yet, I can get down to some quality Justin Bieber and Selena Gomez, anytime.

 What drew you to NSAI?

 Music, specifically country music, has always been a huge part of my life, but the lyrics have always been the most important part for me.
-After graduating with a degree in social work and working as an advocate, it was brought to my attention that advocacy has a place in the songwriting industry as well.
+After graduating with a degree in social work and working as an advocate for domestic violence survivors for a few years, I realized that advocacy has a place in the songwriting industry as well.
 Who wouldn’t want to merge two of their passions into a career?